ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### Types of parameter

-- `TrackingPosition`: A displacement relative to the beam along a linear movement axis (e.g. offset on supermirror height `SMOFFSET`)
+- `TrackingPosition`: A parameter which controls the displacement of this component relative to its beam intercept along a linear movement axis (e.g. offset on slit 2 `S2OFFSET`).
+This is useful for scanning over this axis for alignment
-- `AngleParameter`: An displacement relative to the beam along an angular movement axis (e.g. angle of the point detector `PDANGLE`)
+- `AngleParameter`: A parameter which controls the angle of this component relative to the angle of the incoming beam (e.g. angle of the point detector `PDANGLE`)
-- `InBeamParameter`: A multi-state parameter which says whether this component is currently in the beam and tracking, or in a parked state
+- `InBeamParameter`: A multi-state parameter which says whether this component is currently in the beam and tracking, or in parked state and not tracking
 - `DirectParameter`: A non-tracking parameter (i.e. the value is independent of the current beam path).
 This currently does not require a `Component` but is instead directly passed a `PVWrapper` through which it talks to the motors.
     - `SlitGapParameter`: A specific type of `DirectParameter` describing slit gaps (functionally the same)